NO SALES TAX & FREE SHIPPING On Most Orders! Call or Text (888) 407-7770 to get the lowest price online!

 The Ideal Humidity Range

-The optimal humidity level for cigar preservation typically ranges from 65% to 70% relative humidity.
+The optimal humidity level for cigar preservation typically ranges from 65% to 70% relative humidity (RH).
 This range is considered the sweet spot for maintaining the flavor and integrity of your cigars.
 To achieve these ideal conditions, it’s recommended to store cigars at about 70% relative humidity and 70 degrees Fahrenheit.
 This “70/70” rule is widely accepted among cigar enthusiasts as the gold standard.

 Effects of Improper Humidity Levels